Institute for Nonprofits Ambassadors

 Ambassadors undergo training and assist in promoting our Nonprofit Studies Minor, the Social Entrepreneurship Initiative as well as other Institute programs, services, and special events.

 Ambassadors come from a variety of colleges.
 Some are Nonprofit Studies minors, others are involved with the Social Innovation Fellows, and still others are simply excited about supporting the Institute for Nonprofits.

 Jordan Bowman is a senior in the Poole College of Management.
 In the Fall of 2019, he will obtain a Business Administration degree with a concentration in Entrepreneurship and a Nonprofit Studies Minor.
 Jordan is interested in bridging the gap between socially-conscious entrepreneurial ventures and nonprofit organizations.

 Outside of school, Jordan has experienced the significance of nonprofit work by being directly involved with many and nonprofits and for-purpose companies.
 He is the President of Journeymen Triangle, a local mentoring organization for middle and high school boys.
 Jordan also serves as a second & third-grade classroom facilitator for Loaves and Fishes, an after-school program for kids experiencing poverty in Southeast Raleigh.
 He has also consulted companies who want to become more socially and environmentally conscious through the B Corp Clinic.

-Kristen Biddle - Junior, Parks, Recreation and Tourism Management
+Kristen Biddle - Senior, Parks, Recreation and Tourism Management

-Priyanka Kellem – First Year, Social Entrepreneurship and Human Biology
+Priyanka Kellem – Sophomore, Social Entrepreneurship and Human Biology

 "I chose to become an ambassador because I'm really interested in nonprofits and creating a social impact.
 I really wanted to get more involved in the Institute for Nonprofits and thought this was a great platform to do that"